Stress Incontinence Symptoms

 Evaluate symptoms, review lifestyle, check pelvic floor integrity.

-Bladder Diary: Record of fluid intake, urination times, and urine volumes.
+Bladder Diary: Record of fluid intake, urination times or patterns, and urine volumes.

 Urodynamic Testing: Measures bladder pressure and urine flow.